NHSDigital/software-engineering-quality-framework/practices/testing.md

 * BDD tools to encode acceptance criteria in business terms as automated tests where appropriate.
 * Chaos engineering / resilience testing e.g. using AWS Fault Injection Simulator (see [AWS FIS](../tools/aws-fis) for sample code)
-* Performance tools to check load, volume, soak and stress limits
+* Performance tools to check load, volume, soak and stress limits (see [Performance Testing practices](performance-testing.md) for further details)

 ## Further reading and resources